Indiscriminate covers of infinite translation surfaces are innocent, not devious: Introduction

 Theorem \ref{thm:1} is proved in \S \ref{sec:erg}.
 We note that ergodicity of the translation flow on a finite cover has consequences for classifying the invariant measures.

 \begin{proposition}[Ergodicity and unique lifts of measures] Suppose that $(\tilde S, \tilde \alpha)$ is a finite cover of the finite area translation surface $(S, \alpha)$ with infinite topological type.
-Also suppose that both surfaces have ergodic translation flow.
+Also suppose that both surfaces have translation flows which are defined for all time almost everywhere and are ergodic.
 Then, Lebesgue measure on $(\tilde S,\tilde \alpha)$ is the unique translation flow-invariant measure which projects to Lebesgue measure on $(S, \alpha)$ under the covering map. \end{proposition}

 See \S \ref{sect:proofs} for the brief proof.

 \begin{corollary}[Lifting unique ergodicity] Suppose the conditions of Proposition \ref{prop:lifting measures} are satisfied and additionally the translation flow on $(S, \alpha)$ is uniquely ergodic.
 Then, the translation flow on the cover $(\tilde S,\tilde \alpha)$ is uniquely ergodic. \end{corollary} \begin{proof} Suppose $\mu$ is a translation flow-invariant probability measure on $(\tilde S,\tilde \alpha)$.
 Then its push forward under the covering map, $p_\ast \mu$ is a translation-flow invariant measure on $(S, \alpha)$, and by uniqueness is necessarily Lebesgue measure.
 The proposition guarantees that $\mu$ is also Lebesgue measure. \end{proof}